-- 5. Discharge: Graduate Assistants will also complete discharge interviews.
+- administrative follow-up.
+Beware, administrative follow-ups should only be entered if absolutely necessary as they do not count towards the required 80% target follow-up rate. - Discharge: Graduate Assistants will also complete discharge interviews.
 You will be notified about client discharges on an as needed basis.
 Discharge interviews should be completed within 14 days of the clients' discharge date.
 If the client cannot be reached within 14 days to complete the interview, an administrative discharge must be completed. - a.
 Administrative Discharges: similar to administrative follow-ups, administrative discharges do not require completing the full interview and should only be completed if you are not able to contact the client to complete a full discharge interview within 14 days of the discharge date.
 An administrative discharge still requires SPARS data entry.
 However, only Section J (Discharge), and Section K (Services Received) need to be completed during the administrative discharge.